 It can be especially challenging if you have a child with sensory processing challenges or one who finds it difficult to adapt to changes in routine.

 One of my favorite places of all time is Disneyland!
 One of the best memories I have is a care-free trip to Disneyland with my husband Josh, pre-kids.
 It was smooth sailing all the way from Pirates of the Caribbean to jetting over to Space Mountain.
 The only true mishaps we had were when our jeep broke down, but wait…. that was supposed to happen when traveling with Indiana Jones.
 So the next trip to Disneyland was after kids.
 This is when we traveled with my toddler and preschool daughter.
 This trip opened up a “whole new world” when it came to traveling with small children.

-Let me tell what I learned from that trip which is inspired by a memory of my daughter having a major meltdown in Fantasy land.
+Let me tell what I learned from that trip which is inspired by a memory of my toddler daughter having a major meltdown in Fantasy land (screaming, crying and lying on the castle drawbridge).
 She definitely looked the part of a princess in her shimmery, yet scratchy princess gown.
 The moments that followed the spinning tea cup ride was when her bucket for sensory stimulation spilleth over.
 She had had enough!
 Looking back, I could have done several things differently to have made our excursion a more pleasant experience for everyone!